Rosalita/refactoring-go/README.md

 # Learning
 - It might not be a good idea to pass data down to a function, if that function can be empowered to read the data for itself.
   This is replacing 'temp with query' e.g. replacing a temporary variable with a function that knows how to find the value.
+- If you see a function with the wrong name, change it as soon as you understand what a better name could be.
+Then you won't have to figure out what it does again.